 Gene Kranz, 30 January 1967

-You have or are part of a business.
-That business is differentiated in its brand by the positioning of the outcomes it produces.
+You have or are part of an organisation.
+That organisation is differentiated in its brand by the positioning of the outcomes it produces.
 Those outcomes are the result of processes, and those processes are composed of units of work.
-You need to communicate something about your business to your audience, to ensure that in the future, when they need what you do, they come to you, not someone else.
+You need to ensure that every interaction end-users have with at those levels of your business delivers a clear, unified, and positive experience.

 Let's imagine you're something like the National Trust.
-You do work and have processes which are analagous to your competitors, but with subtly different outcomes.
-Strong, distinctive messaging can position those outcomes as being more relevant to the consumer than your competitors.
-Powerful, resonant creative builds brand affinity in the minds of audiences.
+Your work and processes are analagous to your competitors, but with subtly different outcomes and differentiators.
+But how your customers experience that needs to be well-defined and planned strategically to build brand affinity in the minds of your customers.

 We accepted multiple viewability metrics, publishers reporting with no verification, outdated agency contracts and fraud threats with the somewhat delusional thought that digital is different and that we were getting ahead of the digital curve.
 We've come to our senses and realised there is no sustainable advantage in a complicated, non-transparent, inefficient and fraudulent media supply chain.